 How to Buy a House With Bad Credit

 First-Time Homebuyers Programs

 If you have poor credit and are a first-time homebuyer, you might also qualify for assistance programs.
-These are programs that can include mortgages with less-strict credit requirements than conventional lenders.
+These are programs that can include mortgages with less-strict credit requirements than conventional loans.
 First-time homebuyer programs may also offer other assistance, such as covering part of your down payment or closing costs.

-Even if you've bought a home before, you may still qualify for a first-time buying program if it's been several years since you last owned a home.
+Tip: Even if you've bought a home before, you may still qualify for a first-time buying program if it's been several years since you last owned a home.
 To find first-time buyer programs in your area, search online.
 Include the name of your state or county in your search for more localized results.

+How to Buy a House With Bad Credit